maxrizwork/abp/docs/en/CurrentUser.md

 ## ICurrentPrincipalAccessor

-`ICurrentPrincipalAccessor` is the service that should be used (by the ABP Framework and your application code) whenever the current principle of the current user is needed.
+`ICurrentPrincipalAccessor` is the service that should be used (by the ABP Framework and your application code) whenever the current principal of the current user is needed.

 For a web application, it gets the `User` property of the current `HttpContext`.
 For a non-web application, it returns the `Thread.CurrentPrincipal`.